eosook/game-recommend/Capstone Proposal.md

     - will prompt user to enter games they enjoy
     - 3 bars in the middle to enter the games
     - under the form, there'll be a currently popular games section
+    - users will also be able to just search for any game theyd like

+Game Search Page
+    - Users can search for any game theyd like using the search bar.
+    - clicking on the title will bring them to the game description page

+Game Description Page
+    - shows the game description, provides in-game pictures.
+    - will be able to add the game to your already played list or would like to play list.

 Game Recommendation Page
     - appears after user inputs their favourite games
     - spits out a list of game recommendations

-Game Description Page
-    - shows the game description, provides in-game pictures.
-    - will be able to add the game to your already played list or would like to play list.

 Account Signup Page
     - page to create a new profile